 How ClearScale Applied AWS Glue to Two Different Use Cases

-ClearScale, an AWS Certified Premier Partner, was asked by two clients on ways they could best utilize AWS Glue to solve ongoing challenges they were experiencing within their organizations.
+ClearScale, an AWS Certified Premier Partner, was asked by two clients about ways they could best utilize AWS Glue to solve ongoing challenges they were experiencing within their organizations.
 Even though each client had very different concerns when attempting to aggregate their data sources together, ClearScale was able to utilize AWS Glue in a very similar manner to overcome their challenges.

 Client 1: How to Manage and Aggregate Widely Different Data Sources

 The first client needed to compile a lengthy amount of data from numerous data sources into one location so that it could be analyzed.
-Their challenge was that they were not able to accurately predict decisions based on the customer data.
+Their challenge was that they were not able to accurately predict decisions based on customer data.
 For them, the complexity of the data meant a significant amount of resources were needed to cleanse the data, and they struggled to find ways to bring the data together in a fashion that was easily understood.

 With AWS Glue, ClearScale was able to define custom scripts that could identify all of the various data sources the client was reliant on and bring them together, cleanse and transform the data, enrich the datasets, and then divide them into Hive tables for use later on.
 This meant that the complexity of the data sources no longer stood as a barrier for the client and ultimately led to a clearer understanding of customer predictability.